KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-mesopotamian-lattice.md

 - **Ereshkigal** — IL₄ IDP / IDL as ruler of the subversal domain.
 The structural architecture of the IL ruling-domain that Inanna confronts during her declivation.
 Sister of Inanna across the centropic / inverse barrier; the *Descent of Inanna* spatializes the opposition, but per Non-Contact, the structural confrontation occurs at the L₁ / IL₁ convergence (see §6).

-- **Pazuzu** — IL₄ IDL as inverse architectural force; wind-demon and plague-bringer; bifurcal in apotropaic use where invoked against Lamashtu.
+- **Pazuzu** — IL₄ IDL as inverse architectural force; wind-demon and plague-bringer; bifurcated in apotropaic use where invoked against Lamashtu.
 The apotropaic-use does not transform Pazuzu's orientation per Essence-as-Choice; the deployment of inverse-against-other-inverse remains structurally inverse.
 Same pattern as the Mahakala-as-protector-through-destruction articulation.

 **IL₃ IDS (Fractus 💔):**